 In regular mode, there are five preset temperatures for each material.
 In advanced mode, the number goes up to twenty-five different presets for either flowers or concentrates.
 The presets are divided into five colors:

 Each color contains five preset temperatures for a total of twenty-five.
 The LED lights represent the settings within each color.
 One LED is the lowest setting; five LEDs are the highest, etc.

 The Switch is dual-use, meaning it vapes both herbs and concentrates.
 It has over 25 different preset temperatures for each material, so vapers have a lot of leeway in controlling vapor quality.
-While they cannot directly dial-in the temperature like with precision control devices, they have a wide range of temperatures to produce different effects.
+They cannot directly dial in the temperature like with precision control vaporizers.
+So they have a wide range of temperatures to produce different effects.

-Another advantage is the induction heating style that keeps the material away from other substances as well as the water bubbler filtration that filters the vapor even further.
+Another advantage is the induction heating style that keeps the material away from other substances and the water bubbler filtration that filters the vapor even further.
 So, expectations were high for the type of vapor the Switch can produce.